PrzemyslawPluszowy/animated_bloc/README.md

 # Animated BLoC

 A Flutter package that provides widgets for animated transitions between BLoC states with various animation types.
+This is a simple wrapper around the `flutter_bloc` package that adds beautiful animations to state transitions.

 ## Features

-- Easily add beautiful animations when your BLoC state changes
+- Easily add animations when your BLoC state changes
 - Four transition types:
   - Scale with fade
   - Slide with fade